MiniFate/MiniFate/_chapters/04-dice-and-points.md

 ### Skill Rolls <!-- TODO #58 Clean up skills: https://github.com/MiniFate/MiniFate/issues/58 -->

-Dice are an important part of MiniFate, but that doesn't mean you need to roll for every little thing.
+Dice are an important part of {GameName}, but that doesn't mean you need to roll for every little thing.
 As a general rule, the GM should prompt players for a roll in situations where a competent hero might reasonably fail _and_ failure adds an interesting twist to the story.
 For example, a ~~Swashbuckling